PetrDvoracek/Linux-stuff/README.md

 >                   - first sector can be default (2048)
 >           **10G** - choose size of partition

+### Partitioning
+The simple scheme is to create 2G for *SWAP* and rest for */*.
+If yo want to change distributions often create another partition for */home* (so after reinstalation you wont lose any data from home)

 ## [i3 vm](https://i3wm.org/)

 install with